zimaxnet/orb-game/README.md

 ### 2024-07-16
 - Added a new **Memory Trivia** mini-game accessible from the Control Panel.
 Compete with yourself by guessing answers from your past conversations!

+### 2024-07-16
+- **MAJOR UPDATE**: Converted from AIMCS to Orb Game branding throughout the application
+- Updated all frontend components to use Azure Container App backend URL
+- Fixed deployment verification to look for "Orb Game" instead of "AIMCS"
+- Added comprehensive developer setup notes for new developers

 ### 2024-07-15
 - Fixed a bug where the memory export endpoint (`/api/memory/export`) returned an empty array despite existing memories.
 The backend now correctly retrieves and exports all stored memories.
 - If the Memory Panel does not show memories, verify the backend is running the latest code and that the `/api/memory/export` endpoint returns data.
-Use `curl https://api.aimcs.net/api/memory/export` to check.
+Use `curl https://orb-game-backend-eastus2.gentleglacier-6f66d2ea.eastus2.azurecontainerapps.io/api/memory/export` to check.

 ---

-AIMCS is an advanced AI-powered chat system with memory, analytics, and multimodal capabilities, deployed on Azure with a React frontend and Node.js backend.
+Orb Game is an advanced AI-powered gaming system with memory, analytics, and multimodal capabilities, deployed on Azure with a React frontend and Node.js backend.

 ## 🚀 Features